OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 disk-to-disk copy process which takes a time proportional to the number of modified pages.
 This can take a long time.
 Virtuoso offers a mechanism called checkpoint remap.
-This allows making a committed state persistent, i.e. safe, without copying all the delta collected since the last checkpoint over the pre-checkpoint state.
+This allows making a committed state persistent, i.e., safe, without copying all the delta collected since the last checkpoint over the pre-checkpoint state.

 The checkpoint remap mechanism means that a page, say number 12 get